The Coptic Museum

 7. Fragment of a curtain or a tunic with tapestry decorations from the 6th or 7th Century.

-The most remarkable and interesting section of the museum is the icon section.
-It contains a wide collection of Coptic icons from different eras with different themes and decorations.
+The most remarkable and exciting section of the museum is the icon section.
+It contains a vast collection of Coptic icons from different eras with different themes and decorations.
 One of the styles of these icons is called Frisk, which the Coptic artists were affected by the drawings of the walls of the Pharaonic temples, and they started drawing on the walls of Churches and monasteries.
-However, because of the persecution of the Romans aganist the Copts, they started drawing on wood and plaster, which could be carried easily while escaping an attack on a church or a monastery.
+However, because of the persecution of the Romans against the Copts, they started drawing on wood and plaster, which could be carried easily while escaping an attack on a church or a monastery.
 The word "Icon" is a Greek word that means a picture, and it may contain a drawing of saints or other religious scenes.

-1. Icon of St. Andrews= the Apostle holding the Holy Bible and a cross 17th to 18th Century.
+1. Icon of St. Andrews the Apostle holding the Holy Bible and a cross 17th to 18th Century.